The Carnot Bound: Limits and Possibilities for Bandwidth-Efficient Consensus: The Setup

 \section{The Setup}

 We consider a set $\Pi = \{p_1, \ldots, p_{n} \}$ of $n$ processors.
 At most $f$ processors may become corrupted by the adversary during the course of the execution (i.e., the adversary is \emph{adaptive}), and may then display \emph{Byzantine} (arbitrary) behaviour.
 Processors that never become corrupted by the adversary are referred to as \emph{correct}.
-In Sections \ref{formal}-\ref{1opt}, during the discussion of Carnot 1, we assume $n\geq 4f+1$.
-In Appendices \ref{2int}-\ref{anal3}, during the discussion of Carnot 2, we assume $n\geq 3f+1$.
+While discussing Carnot 1, we assume $n\geq 4f+1$.
+While discussing Carnot 2, we assume $n\geq 3f+1$.

 \textbf{Cryptographic assumptions}.
 Our cryptographic assumptions are standard for papers on this topic.
 Processors communicate by point-to-point authenticated channels.
 We use a cryptographic signature scheme, a public key infrastructure (PKI) to validate signatures, and a collision resistant hash function $H$.
 As expanded upon later in this section, we also use threshold signatures and erasure codes.